m2osw/ipmgr/README.md

 in the BIND9 DNS system.

+# Testing Zone Transfers

+The primary is expected to send its zones to the secondaries.
+This generally works well, but once in a while a BIND9 server may stop sending the data for all sorts of reasons.
+To manually test that a zone transfer works, use dig like so:

+    $ ssh my.secondary.server
+    $ dig AXFR @primary.server one.of.my.domains

+The dig command will show the transferred zone results or an error message such as:

+    $ dig axfr @ns1.m2osw.com best-gamblers.games

+    ; <<>> DiG 9.18.12-0ubuntu0.22.04.1-Ubuntu <<>> axfr @ns1.m2osw.com best-gamblers.games
+    ; (1 server found)
+    ;; global options: +cmd
+    ; Transfer failed.

+The transfer clearly fails in this case.
+Unfortunately, we do not get much information about why it failed such as:

+* Primary BIND does not want to transfer (transfer was forbidden, somehow).
+* Primary sends data without the AA flag (non-authoritative).
+* Your firewall is in the way (TCP port 53 must be open on primary).
+* Your Internet service provider tempers with your packets.

 # Dynamic IPs with BIND9 Breaks

 I've experience breakage with BIND9 when sending it too many updates in a row.